RareBreeds/Orbits/manual/docs/index.md

 ![Display](img/display.png)

 ### Out : Output
-A pulse is output when an on-beat (hit) is clocked.
+The output is raised when an on-beat (hit) is clocked.

+When the output is lowered depends on the beat mode.
+There's 3 behaviour options available when right clicking the module:
+ - Pulse - A 1ms pulse is output on each on-beat
+ - Gate - The output is raised on each on-beat and lowered on each off-beat, the output is retriggered for successive on-beats
+ - Hold - The output is raised on each on-beat and lowered on each off-beat, the output is held high for successive on-beats

-0-10V Unipolar CV 1ms pulse duration.
+0-10V Unipolar CV.

 ### EOC : Output
 A pulse is output when a new cycle starts.